Beyond State Space Representation: A General Theory for Kernel Packets: Kernel Packets for State Space Models

-which are derived from the ``backward Markov property'': $\mathbb{E}[z(t)|z(t_1),\ldots,z(t_s)]=\mathbb{E}[z(t)|z(t_s)]$ for $t\geq t_s$.
-We call the simultaneous equations (\ref{rightKPMarkov}) and (\ref{leftKPMarkov}) the \textit{KP equations}.
-As shown in Theorem \ref{th:existence}, a non-zero solution to the KP equations can lead to a KP, provided that $K$ is positive definite.
+which are derived from the ``backward Markov property'': $\mathbb{E}[z(t)|z(t_1),\ldots,z(t_s)]=\mathbb{E}[z(t)|z(t_1)]$ for $t\leq t_1$.
+We call the system of equations that simultaneously satisfies equations (\ref{rightKPMarkov}) and (\ref{leftKPMarkov}) the \textit{KP equations}.
+As shown in Theorem \ref{thm:existence}, a non-zero solution to the KP equations can lead to a KP, provided that $K$ is positive definite.